avishek376/Scaler-Problem-Solving/Advanced/30 Advanced DSA : Trees 2 - Views & Types of Binary Tree/Assignment/Q3. Diagonal Traversal/Idea.md

     TC: O(N), because we are visiting nodes once.
-    SC: O(N), because we are using queue.
+    SC: O(H), H is height of Tree, because we are using queue.